-Many riders who use flats are concerned that their bodies won’t disengage from their bikes should they crash while clipped in.
-In the past, when certain pedals (ahem Shimano ahem) would cement your feet in place that was a legitimate concern but now, with mud-shedding pedals like the Time ATAC, the Crank Brothers series, and the higher end Shimano pedals, getting stuck to your bike in a crash just doesn’t happen very often.
+When riding clipless pedals, many cyclists worry that their bodies won’t be able to release from their bikes in the event of a fall while they are clipped in.
+In the past, when certain pedals (ahem, Shimano pedals) would cement your feet in place, that was a legitimate concern.
+However, now that there are mud-shedding pedals available, such as the Time ATAC, the Crank Brothers series, and the higher end Shimano pedals, getting stuck to your bike in a crash just doesn’t happen very often.